jgcobra/shopify-gtm-pixel/README.md

 1. Create a new Custom Pixel.
 2. Copy and paste the code in to the pixel.
+3. Replace '&lt;your tag here&gt;' with your GTM tag id.
-3. Save and connect the pixel.
+4. Save and connect the pixel.

 ### Google Tag Manager